A swing state no more? GOP confidence grows in Florida

 The anxiety was apparent last week during a golf cart parade of Democrats featuring Senate candidate Val Demings at The Villages, a retirement community just north of the Interstate 4 corridor.
-Once a politically mixed part of the state where elections were often decided, some Democrats now say they feel increasingly isolated.
+It was once a politically mixed part of the state where elections were often decided but now some Democrats now say they feel increasingly isolated.

 “I am terrified,” said 77-year-old Sue Sullivan, lamenting the state’s rightward shift.
 “There are very few Democrats around here.”